FroeMic/TUM-IN-Protein-Prediction-1/lectures/111-beta-membrane-and-accessibility.md

 **PHDacc: **Machine Learning Approach

 * 10 output units
-* advantage: No need to decide on treshold beforehand.
+* Advantage: No need to decide on treshold beforehand.
 Threshold can be chosen for future needs.
+* Advantage: Mapped to a 2 state system \(burried / exposed\) each prediction also carries the confidence in the prediction